 Hyundai needed some help (and ideas) 10 or 20 years ago.
 But with Hyundai/Kia taking a fair market share, it is time for the company to establish its own identity.
 You can’t continue to copy other manufacturers or reverse engineer 10-year-old Japanese engines.
 Then brag how your Hyundai Genesis has smaller panel tolerances than the Mercedes-Benz S-Class.

 Let’s not be too harsh on Hyundai/Kia.
 To give Hyundai/Kia a break, I have to admit they are not the only brand that copies Mercedes-Benz.
-The problem is that other brands do not have their own design style.
+The problem is that other brands do not have their design style.
 Their models vary significantly and don’t have a signature or identification.
-To manufacturers such as Hyundai/Kia, I would say, be yourself because an original design is always worth more than a copy.
+To manufacturers such as Hyundai/Kia, I would say to be yourself because an original design is always worth more than a copy.

 Please note that MercedesMedic.com is not affiliated with Mercedes-Benz and its parent company Daimler AG.